 But users don’t have control over its placement or customization as of now.

-How to remove the Firefox Extensions button from the Toolbar
+How to remove the Extensions button from Toolbar in Firefox 111

 - Launch Firefox